Minnesota Music College Closes Abruptly, And Students Scramble To Find Schools

 " 'We fully understand the awkwardness and unfairness of this request,' McNally wrote, asking staff who choose not to continue to notify a supervisor."

-In a separate email, school president Harry Chalmers said that the school had been trying to become a non-profit for nearly two years but that it hadn't been able to complete the task.
+In a separate email, school president Harry Chalmers said that the school had been trying to become a nonprofit for nearly two years but that it hadn't been able to complete the task.

 "We sincerely wish you all the best and are deeply sorry for this highly disappointing situation for all of us," Chalmers wrote.